-The 40mm Bofors Light Anti-Aircraft (40mm LAA) gun is a Swedish design that was in Canadian service 1941-1959.
+The 40mm Bofors Light Anti-Aircraft (40mm LAA) gun is a Swedish design in Canadian service 1941-1959.
 The 40mm LAA replaced obsolete guns remaining from the First World War pressed into service 1939-41.

-Two-thirds of the LAA in the 1st Canadian Army were composed of 40mm LAA in the towed variant on display here or the truck mounted self-propelled variant.
+Two-thirds of the LAA in the 1st Canadian Army was composed of 40mm LAA in the towed variant on display here or the truck-mounted self-propelled variant.
 The towed variant of the 40mm LAA also formed half of the air defences in Canada 1941-45.

-The 40mm LAA remained in service as defence against Soviet bombers until 1959.
-A number of guns removed from the HMCS Bonaventure were put back into Artillery service to defend Canadian airfields in Germany 1970-1987.
+The 40mm LAA remained in service as a defence against Soviet bombers until 1959.
+Several guns removed from the HMCS Bonaventure were put back into Artillery service to defend Canadian airfields in Germany 1970-1987.

 WEIGHT OF PROJECTILE: 2 Pounds